Analyzing Planner Design Trade-offs for MAPF under ADG-based Realistic Execution: Background

 \subsection{Evaluating MAPF in Realistic Scenarios}

 Evaluating MAPF performance requires executing planned paths in settings that reflect real robotic behavior.
 Some tools have been developed to enable such assessment.
 MRP-Bench~\cite{schaefer2023benchmark} utilizes Gazebo with integrated low-level controllers to account for kinodynamics and motion delays.
-REMROC~\cite{heuer2024benchmarking} similarly evaluates MAPF plans in human-shared environments.
-The recently proposed testbed tool, SMART~\cite{yan2025advancing}, provides a simulator based on the physics engine that can model robot kinodynamics, execution uncertainties, communication delays, and other factors of the real-world.
-Importantly, SMART is designed to scale to large agent populations, supporting simulations with hundreds or even thousands of robots, which makes it well suited for assessing the performance of modern MAPF planners.
+The recently introduced SMART testbed~\cite{yan2025advancing} explicitly models robot kinodynamics, execution uncertainties, and communication delays.
+SMART scales to thousands of robots, making it well suited for evaluating modern MAPF planners.

-The architecture of SMART integrates a simulator, an execution monitoring server based on the Action Dependency Graph (ADG)~\cite{honig2019warehouse}, and robot-specific executors.
-Given a MAPF plan, SMART first uses the Execution Monitoring Server to convert the plan into an ADG, which explicitly captures passing order constraints from the plan.
-Then, the Robot Executors follow the ADG to issue motion commands to each robot while accounting for kinematic limits, delays, and disturbances.
+The architecture of SMART integrates a physics-engine-based simulator, an execution monitoring server based on the Action Dependency Graph (ADG)~\cite{honig2019warehouse}, and robot-specific executors.
+Given a MAPF plan, SMART first uses the execution monitoring server to convert the plan into an ADG, a directed graph consisting of two types of edges: (i) Type-1 (intra-robot) edges, which encode the temporal order of actions executed by the same robot, and (ii) Type-2 (inter-robot) edges, which encode precedence constraints between actions of different robots to prevent collisions.
+Then, the robot executors follow the ADG to issue motion commands to each robot while accounting for kinematic limits, delays, and disturbances.
 Finally, the simulator executes these commands in a physics-based simulation and returns realistic execution outcomes for evaluation.